AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 Creating a data view involves either creating metrics and dimensions from schema elements or using standard components.
 Most schema elements can be either a dimension or a metric depending on your business's requirements.
 Once you drag a schema element into a data view, options appear on the right where you can adjust how the dimension or metric operates in Customer Journey Analytics.

-Here is a video on the topic:

-+++ Video to illustrate Data views in Customer Journey Analytics
++++ View a video to illustrate Data views in Customer Journey Analytics

 >[!VIDEO](https://video.tv.adobe.com/v/35110/?quality=12&learn=on)